gin66/rusthesia/README.md

 - Create video
 - Derive the waterfall directly from the midi tracks
 - Nicer looking output
+    - Waterfall background with lines for orientation
+    - black keys should have different darker color
+    - visual effect for pressed key on waterfall side
 - Native macos app with fruitbasket
 - Add pause before playing the midi
 - Handle all meta messages during playing